mikedilger/mosaic-spec/docs/url.md

 * Mosaic URLs MUST contain a **host**.
 This SHOULD normally be an IP address (either IPv4 or IPv6) but it MAY be a DNS name.
-DNS names are useful primarily when using Tor (.onion) or I2P (.i2p), but regular DNS may also be used although this is recommended against since DNS can be censored.
+DNS names are useful primarily when using Tor (.onion) or I2P (.i2p), but regular DNS may also be used although this is RECOMMENDED against since DNS can be censored.
 * Mosaic URLs MAY contain a **port**.
 If a port is not provided, then the following defaults apply
     * The `mosaic` default port is 1320.